JeremyAnsel/xwa_hooks/xwa_hook_shield/zip/readme.txt

 See *Shield.txt.

 You can enable or disable the shield recharge for starships with the IsShieldRechargeForStarshipsEnabled setting.
+You can enable or disable double shield stregnth for starfighters with the IsShieldStrengthForStarfighterDoubled setting.
 ;To set the time between the updates, set the CraftUpdateTime setting.
 The default value is 123.
 To control the recharge rate speed, set the RechargeRatePercent setting.
 The default value is 100.